C. P. Udayabhanu

 C. P. Udayabhanu (born 26 May 1959 in Mamala, Kerala) is a well-known special public prosecutor.
 He had been appointed as the special public prosecutor in the controversial K. Chandrabose murder case and appeared as the defense lawyer in Sister Abhaya murder case.
 He was the script writer for the Malayalam movie Pakarnnattam.
+He is facing murder charges for the killing of realton Rajeev in 2017.

 Career

 Enrolled as advocate on 13 July 1985.
 Started practice with Adv.
 Pius Kuriakose, who is presently the Lok Ayuktha.